- Air-quality sensor blocked by dust

 Inspect and Replace Filters

 Clogged filters can affect airflow and sensor readings.
 Check the filter life indicator in the app or on the display.
 If filters are over 80% used, replace them.
-When installing new filters, ensure you remove all packaging material and seat the filters properly until they click into place.
+When installing new filters, make sure you remove all packaging material and seat the filters properly until they click into place.

 Update Firmware